pschachte/wybe/WYBE.md

 > `if` `{` *cases* `}`

-where *cases* is one more more cases, separated by vertical bar characters (`|`).
+where *cases* is one or more cases, separated by vertical bar characters (`|`).
 Each case takes the form:

 > *test* `::` *statements*